core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 for Internet of Things (IoT) deployments, assuming that UDP {{RFC0768}} and DTLS {{RFC6347}} over UDP can be used unimpeded.

-The use of CoAP over UDP is focused on simplicity, has a low codesize footprint, and a small over-the-wire message size.
+The use of CoAP over UDP is focused on simplicity, has a low code footprint, and a small over-the-wire message size.
 However, it also suffers from a few limitations:

 * CoAP over UDP is a good choice for transferring small amounts of data across networks that follow the IP architecture.
 It is less well suited for transferring larger payloads, such as firmware updates.
 For this reason blockwise transfer was added to CoAP, see {{RFC7959}}.
-Blockwise transfer also large transfers to get "chunked" into small pieces, addressed and exchanged individually.
+With blockwise transfer large data payloads get "chunked" into small(er) blocks and transferred individually.
+This also allows to suspend a transmission and to continue at a later time to interleave other, more urgent transmissions.

-* CoAP over UDP offers a single congestion control mechanism only.
+* CoAP over UDP offers a simple congestion control mechanism only.
 It uses an exponential backoff strategy for retransmissions and clients must strictly limit the number of simultaneous outstanding interactions to a given server to one.
 This means that CoAP clients cannot send multiple concurrent requests to a single CoAP server.
 A client will therefore have to wait till the outstanding interaction has been concluded.
-When a larger transfer has been started, such as a firmware download, then this will block other interactions.
+When a larger transfer has been started, such as a firmware download, then this transfer will block other exchanges.
 This is called "head-of-line blocking".
-(Note that there is ongoing work to add more elaborate congestion control to CoAP as well, see {{-cocoa}}.)
+Note that there is ongoing work to add more elaborate congestion control to CoAP as well, see {{-cocoa}}.

-* CoAP over UDP does not provide fragmentation and reassembly support but instead relies on lower layers providing this functionality.
-This means that fragmentation and reassembly will be provided by IP or by an adaption layer, like 6LowPan.
+* CoAP over UDP does not provide fragmentation and reassembly support but instead relies on lower layers to provide this functionality, such as IP or by an adaption layer, like 6lowpan.
 Using fragmentation (either at the adaptation layer or at the IP layer) for the transport of larger data payloads would be possible up to the maximum size of the underlying datagram protocol.
-For UDP the length field is 16 bit long, which is about ~64 Kbyte of payload.
+With UDP the length field is 16 bit long, which leads to a maximum payload size of a little less than 64  Kbyte (due to the header size).
 For firmware images 64 Kbyte may, however, be too small and relying on IP layer fragmentation is inefficient.
-Any transmission larger than the path MTU will lead to IP fragmentation and the path MTU needs to be determined first and it may change over time.
+Any transmission larger than the path MTU will lead to IP fragmentation.
+The path MTU needs to be determined first and it may change over time.

 * Some networks drop UDP packets.
-Complete blocking of UDP happens in between about 2% and 4% of terrestrial access networks, according to {{EK+2016}}.
+Complete blocking of UDP happens in between about 2% and 4% of terrestrial access networks, according to {{EK2016}}.
 UDP impairment is especially concentrated in enterprise networks and networks in geographic regions with otherwise challenged connectivity.
-Some networks also rate-limit UDP traffic, as reported in {{BK+2015}}.
-QUIC deployment investigations revealed numbers around 0.3 % {{S2017}}.
+Some networks also rate-limit UDP traffic, as reported in {{BK2015}}.
+QUIC deployment investigations revealed numbers around 0.3 % {{SW2016}}.

 * Where NATs are present, CoAP over TCP can help with their traversal.
 NATs often calculate expiration timers based on the transport layer protocol being used by